WebAssembly/spec/spectec/test-prose/TEST.md

 - the vector value (vt.CONST c) is valid with the vector type vt.

 Ref_type
-- the reference value ref is valid with the reference type reftype if:
+- the reference value ref' is valid with the reference type reftype if:
   - Either:
-    - ref is (REF.NULL ht).
+    - ref' is (REF.NULL ht).
     - reftype is (REF ?(NULL) ht').
     - the heap type ht' matches the heap type ht.
   - Or:
-    - ref is (REF.I31_NUM i).
+    - ref' is (REF.I31_NUM i).
     - reftype is (REF ?() I31).
   - Or:
-    - ref is (REF.STRUCT_ADDR a).
+    - ref' is (REF.STRUCT_ADDR a).
     - reftype is (REF ?() dt).
     - the structure instance s.STRUCTS[a] exists.
     - the defined type s.STRUCTS[a].TYPE is dt.
   - Or:
-    - ref is (REF.ARRAY_ADDR a).
+    - ref' is (REF.ARRAY_ADDR a).
     - reftype is (REF ?() dt).
     - the array instance s.ARRAYS[a] exists.
     - the defined type s.ARRAYS[a].TYPE is dt.
   - Or:
-    - ref is (REF.FUNC_ADDR a).
+    - ref' is (REF.FUNC_ADDR a).
     - reftype is (REF ?() dt).
     - the function instance s.FUNCS[a] exists.
     - the defined type s.FUNCS[a].TYPE is dt.
   - Or:
-    - ref is (REF.EXN_ADDR a).
+    - ref' is (REF.EXN_ADDR a).
     - reftype is (REF ?() EXN).
   - Or:
-    - ref is (REF.HOST_ADDR a).
+    - ref' is (REF.HOST_ADDR a).
     - reftype is (REF ?() ANY).
   - Or:
-    - ref is (REF.EXTERN addrref).
+    - ref' is (REF.EXTERN addrref).
     - reftype is (REF ?() EXTERN).
   - Or:
-    - ref is ref.
+    - ref' is ref.
     - reftype is rt.
-    - Under the context s, ref is valid with the reference type rt'.
+    - Under the context s, the reference value ref is valid with the reference type rt'.
     - rt' matches the reference type rt.

 Ref_type/null